srtimsina/mymorningdevopsclass/README.md

 [Techaxis.com.np](https://www.techaxis.com.np)

 ### Contributions
-This is a opensource project, anyone can contribute to the project.....
+This is a opensource project, anyone can contribute to the project...

 ### API reference
 Get all items